• An introductory day course into the art of bee keeping

 Get a buzz from these beekeeping courses in Sussex!
 Learn how to be a real beekeeper in the tranquil countryside setting of High Weald near East Grinstead and discover how these incredible insects and work their magic to create one of Mother Nature’s sweetest treats that is honey.

-Run by passionate horticulturists and promoters of self-sufficiency, Lisa Aitken and Charles Hooper, this fantastic beekeeping course will literally lift the lid on beehives and show you the wonderful world of apiculture in a new and exciting way.
+Run by passionate horticulturists and promoters of self-sufficiency, Lisa Aitken and Olivar Sinclair, this fantastic beekeeping course will literally lift the lid on beehives and show you the wonderful world of apiculture in a new and exciting way.
 Find out the process of how to create a honeycomb, as well as learning about the complex interactions between bee, flower and hive that results in the delicious gooey honey we all know and love.

 On each of our introductory courses on beekeeping, you’ll be told all about how to tend the bees and harvest the honeycomb without damaging the hive as a whole.
 There are many different types of hives and resident bees need regular care and attention if they are to flourish in the often wet and windy weather of the UK.
 During the course you’ll be able to see the inside of a working beehive for yourself, marvel at the intricate patterns of wax and try to spot the queen bee bossing everyone else around.
 Spend time observing the fascinating relationships between the different types of bee and learn about their role within the busy colony.